-PLUMBING & DRAIN SERVICES IN VAUGHAN, TORONTO & THE GTA
+PLUMBING & DRAIN SERVICES

 Think of a backflow preventer like a locking turn style for your plumbing.
 Water can only go one way, and it can’t come back.
 If you don’t have a backflow preventer, low water pressure due to a burst water main or frozen pipe can cause non-potable water (like sewage or hose water) to be pulled into your plumbing system.
 From there it can introduce outside pathogens into your drinking water, and you may not realize it until you get sick.